tiagossa1/tiagossa1/README.md

 ---

-My name is Tiago Sá and I'm a software developer.
-I'm from Portugal and I'm working at [Craftable Software](https://www.craftablesoftware.com/) in Porto.
-You can reach out to me on [LinkedIn](https://www.linkedin.com/in/tiagossa/)!
+My name is Tiago Sá, and I work as a software developer.
+I am from Portugal and currently work at [Craftable Software](https://www.craftablesoftware.com/) in Porto.
+You can contact me through [LinkedIn](https://www.linkedin.com/in/tiagossa/)!

 ### 🍿 Hobbies